josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 - responsibility is diffuse
 - users cannot see the source of inference

 From the outside, the behaviour looks intentional.
 From the inside, it looks like legacy code.

 ---

-## Interaction with consent and purpose limitation
+## ⚖️ Interaction with Consent and Purpose Limitation

 A critical governance failure occurs when: